 Written in an accessible style, this text assumes that the student has no previous education in taxation.
 Byrd & Chen’s Canadian Tax Principles, 2020-2021 Edition, can be used with or without other source materials (this includes the Income Tax Act, Income Tax Folios, and other official materials).
 The Income Tax Act is referenced in the text where appropriate for further independent study.
 Students should be able to solve all of the end-of-chapter material by relying solely on the text as a reference.
 The text and problem materials are comprehensive of the syllabus requirements of the Canadian professional accounting bodies.

-The 2019-2020 Edition of Byrd & Chen's Canadian Tax Principles will also be available with MyLab Accounting!
+The 2020-2021 Edition of Byrd & Chen's Canadian Tax Principles is available with MyLab Accounting.

-Instructor Resources, including PowerPoint presentations, Solutions Manual, Test Bank, Tax Software Assignment Problems, Tax Return files, and much more, will be available from the Instructor's Resource Centre on the catalogue.
+Instructor Resources, including PowerPoint presentations, Solutions Manual, Test Bank, Tax Software Assignment Problems, Tax Return files, and much more, will be available from the Instructor's Resource Centre in MyLab Accounting.

 Student Resources will be available at MyLab Accounting.
-These include downloads and a Pearson eText that gives students access to the text whenever and wherever there is access to the Internet.
+These include downloads and a Pearson eTextbook that gives students access to the text whenever and wherever there is access to the Internet.